Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Method #1 – Bead Then Tube

-1. To start the install, stand the tire up, and push down from the top, this will open the tire a little and let you slip the rim lock in.
+1. To start the installation, stand the tire up and push it down from the top.
+This will open the tire a little and let you slip the rim lock-in.

-2. Make sure the brake rotor is facing the tire when you start, this will ensure the rotor is face-up during install.
+2. Make sure the brake rotor is facing the tire when you start.
+This will ensure the rotor is face-up during installation.

 3. Lay the wheel rotor side down.